 This month, my newsletter explores the following topics:

-Summer is here and we’re almost halfway through the year.
+Volatility in the markets and the economy raises many questions.
 Please contact me if you would like to discuss your finances.

 Links to external sites are provided for your convenience in locating related information and services.
 Guardian, its subsidiaries, agents, and employees expressly disclaim any responsibility for and do not maintain, control, recommend, or endorse third-party sites, organizations, products, or services, and make no representation as to the completeness, suitability, or quality thereof.